Sewer56/BloonsTD6.Mod.SalariedMonkeys/README.md

 - In ***CHIMPS***, save up for Freeplay (Round > 100)!
     - It is recommended to have around $30,000 spare cash.
-    - It may be necessary to buy a Paragon for Round 140!

 </details>